MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/office-deployment-tool-configuration-options.md

 - ID="MatchPreviousMSI"
 - ID="MatchInstalled"

-Be sure the languages that you specify are supported by the product you're installing.
+Be sure the languages that you specify support the product you're installing.
 Otherwise your installation fails.

 For example, Microsoft 365 Apps supports English (United Kingdom), French (Canada), and Spanish (Mexico), but Project and Visio don't support those languages.